Hebilicious/hebilicious/README.md

 ### Hi there 👋

-I'm a FullStack Engineer based in London.
+I'm a FullStack Engineer.

-- 🥷🏾 Shadowy Super Coder ...
+- 🥷🏾 Shadowy Super Coder at night ...
-- ⚗ Working on a few open-source projects that will be released one day, soon ™
+- ⚗ Working on some open-source projects ™
 - 💬 Feel free to slides into my dms
 - ⚡ I'm not opinionated over Tech stacks, that being said :
   - Vue over React